-According to the U.S. Bureau of Labor Statistics (BLS), computer support specialists, who share many responsibilities with IT specialists, could expect an increase of 17% in job opportunities from 2012-2022.
-Similarly, network and systems administrators could expect an increase of 12% during the same time period.
-Computer network support specialists earned a median annual wage of $60,180 in May 2013, while the median salary for network and systems administrators was of $74,000 per year, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), computer support specialists, who share many responsibilities with IT specialists, could expect a faster than average increase of 10% in job opportunities from 2018-2028.
+Similarly, network and systems administrators could expect an average increase of 5% during the same time period.
+In May 2018, the BLS reported a median salary for network and computer systems administrators of $82,050 per year.

 Training for an IT specialist can range from a few months in a certificate program to a doctoral degree.
 A majority of information technology specialists have completed a bachelor's degree program or higher, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Majors that prepare a person for work as an IT specialist include:

 Information technology specialists may earn certification on particular systems or technologies used regularly.
 Cisco, Oracle and Microsoft offer certification for their IT products.
 Three levels for the Certified IT Specialist credential are offered through The Open Group and are independent of any software vendor or hardware manufacturer.
 According to the U.S. Census Bureau other requirements might include training and experience in communication systems and networks, Internet and intranet development, data encryption and security (www.census.gov).

 IT specialists are expected to have a firm grasp of several programming languages, as well as experience dealing with a range of software and hardware types.
 Computer science, information science, engineering, and operation research are all majors that may lead to a career as an information technology specialist.
 IT specialists can demonstrate proficiency in particular areas by completing professional certification programs.